astronomer/docs/astro/deploy-project-image.md

 After you select a Deployment, the CLI parses your DAGs to ensure that they don't contain basic syntax and import errors.
 This test is equivalent to the one that runs during `astro dev parse` in a local Airflow environment.
 If any of your DAGs fail this parse, the deploy to Astro also fails.
 To force a deploy even if your project has DAG errors, you can run `astro deploy --force`.

+If your code passes the parse, the Astro CLI deploys your project in two separate processes:

+- The Astro CLI uploads your `dags` directory to Astronomer-hosted blob storage.
+Your Deployment downloads the DAGs from the blob storage and applies the code to all of its running Airflow containers.
-If your code passes the parse, the Astro CLI builds all files in your Astro project directory into a new Docker image and then pushes the image to your Deployment on Astro.
-If the DAG-only deploy feature is enabled for your Deployment, the `dags` directory is excluded from this Docker image and pushed separately.
+- The Astro CLI builds all other project files into a Docker image and deploys this to an Astronomer-hosted Docker registry.
+The Deployment then applies the image to all of its running Airflow containers.

+See [What happens during a project deploy](#what-happens-during-a-project-deploy) for a more detailed description of how the Astro CLI and Astro work together to deploy your code.

 :::info

 If your internet connection has slow upload speeds, the deploy might fail with the error `error parsing HTTP 408 response body: unexpected end of JSON input`.
-If you're only deploying a change to your DAGs, set up [DAG only deploys](deploy-dags.md) so that you're only deploying DAGs over your connection.
+If you're only deploying a change to your DAGs, trigger a [DAG only deploy](deploy-dags.md) so that you're only deploying DAGs over your connection.
 To deploy a complete project over a slow connection, you can [deploy with CI/CD](set-up-ci-cd.md).

 :::